CCA-Public/digital-archives-manual/guides/stabilization.md

 3. Put the media and the second copy of the completed Digital Media Removal Sheet in a new envelope or box and store this container in cool vault shelving.
 4. Create a TMS record for the new container:
     * Object number: "(accession number).DM##", e.g. "AR2013.0050.DM01"
+    * Classification: "médias numériques retirés"
+    * Status flag: "record for management need"
+    * Nom de l'objet: "digital media"
+    * Title: "Separated digital media"
+    * Description du contenu: Enter a brief description of the material and (optionally) the title of the folder from which it was taken.
     * Link the container record as an child of the versement, using the "Est composé de" association.
+    * Link the container record to the fonds- or collection- record using the "a classifier" association.
 5. Label the new container:
     * Object number
     * Fonds or Collection number (when appropriate)